I60R/page/README.md

-    -R <split-right-cols>        Split right and resize to <split-right-cols> columns -U <split-above-rows>        Split above and resize to <split-above-rows> rows -D <split-below-rows>        Split below and resize to <split-below-rows> rows ~ ~ ~
+    -R <split-right-cols>        Split right and resize to <split-right-cols> columns -U <split-above-rows>        Split above and resize to <split-above-rows> rows -D <split-below-rows>        Split below and resize to <split-below-rows> rows ^
+    -+                           With any of -r -l -u -d -R -L -U -D open floating window instead of split [to not override data in the current terminal]
+                                  ~ ~ ~
     -h, --help                   Prints help information
     -V, --version                Prints version information